scriptPilot/pouchdb-mysql/README.md

 ## SQL Schema

-Required columns and key for SQL tables which should be synchronized:
+Required columns and primary key for SQL tables which should be synchronized:

 ```sql
 CREATE TABLE `table` (